fomightez/Jupyter-desktop_with_pymol/README.md

 https://hub.gke.mybinder.org/user/fomightez-jupyt-ktop_with_pymol-r7gbgfa3/lab
 ```

 Hit return to load the page.
-You generated PyMOL session file (ending in `.pse`) or image file should appear in the list of files in the file navigation panel in the upper.
+Your generated PyMOL session file (ending in `.pse`) or image file should appear in the list of files in the file navigation panel in the upper.
 Right-click on the file in the list, and select `Download` from the middle of the list of possible actions.

 ----